-Updated June 15, 2022.
+Updated December 2, 2022.
 It’s time to start preparing for the next big event in the sky.
-Starting June 19, stargazers have the opportunity to spot Mercury, Venus, Mars, Jupiter, Saturn, and maybe Uranus, align during the morning twilight hours.
+On December 13 & 14, stargazers have the opportunity to catch the winter Geminids meteor shower, during the morning twilight hours.
+According to Smithsonian Magazine, the annual shower could produce 120 to 160 meteors per hour.
 For both amateur and seasoned astronomers, there are plenty of ways to get lost looking into space in DC, like the National Air and Space Museum.
-But get out of the city and under the night sky, and you might just find Northern Virginia is the best spot to catch a peek of the first big celestial event of summer.
-Plus, many stargazing spots in NoVA host regular classes and programs for both fledgling hobbyists and anyone curious about the sky above, so you can develop a hobby that’ll last you all summer long.
+But get out of the city and under the night sky, and you might just find Northern Virginia is the best spot to catch a peek of the last big celestial event of 2022.
+Plus, many stargazing spots in NoVA host regular classes and programs for both fledgling hobbyists and anyone curious about the sky above, so you can develop a hobby that’ll last you all year long.

 Burke Lake Park’s open fields lend themselves well to stargazing.
 Plus, you can learn more about constellations and try out provided telescopes when the park hosts stargazing events.
 7315 Ox Rd., Fairfax Station

 C.M.
 Crockett Park’s expansive open field is an ideal location to spot constellations, planets, star clusters, and galaxies.
 The Northern Virginia Astronomy Club holds monthly public viewings, and club members and nonmembers of all experience levels are welcome.
 10066 Rogues Rd., Midland

 Reopening to the public in November 2022, be prepared for when the staff of the David M. Brown Planetarium goes outside into the night to host its Stars Tonight program.
 Regular attendees can track changes in the solar system.
 1426 N. Quincy St., Arlington